Lab 2 Landsat Image Classification in ArcGIS Pro

 Q9.
 How did the thematic resolution of the EOSD classification impact your ability to discern classes in an urban environment?
 If you had to do this again, are there any classes that you would drop, combine, or introduce?

-Export a professional map of your final supervised EOSD classification and upload to Canvas.
+Export a professional map of your final supervised EOSD classification and upload to the course management system.